Second Coming (band)

 Second Coming was an American rock band formed in Los Angeles, California, in 1990.
-They relocated to Seattle, Washington, around 1992 and released their debut album L.O.V.Evil in 1994.
-This band underwent several lineup changes throughout its existence with drummer James Bergstrom and bassist Johnny Bacolas ostensibly being the nucleus of the band, as they were the only members who appeared on every album.
+The band underwent several lineup changes throughout its existence with drummer James Bergstrom and bassist Johnny Bacolas ostensibly being the nucleus of the band, as they were the only members who appeared on every album.
 The two of them have been friends since childhood and they had also formed the rhythm section in an early incarnation of Alice in Chains that also consisted of vocalist Layne Staley and guitarist Nick Pollock; they called themselves Alice N' Chains.

+The initial lineup of Second Coming consisted of drummer Bergstrom, bassist Ron "Junkeye" Holt, vocalist Jesse "Maxi" Holt, and keyboardist Stamatina.
+They relocated to Seattle, Washington, around 1992.
+Afterwards, Ron Holt was replaced on bass by Bacolas and Stamatina was replaced on keyboards by Davis Martin.
+Guitarist Mark Nelson also joined the band around the same time.
+They released their debut album L.O.V.Evil in 1994.

-Initially, this band was led by singer-guitarist Jesse Holt, nicknamed Maxi, who was the main songwriter for L.O.V.Evil.
-After 1995, however, Bacolas and Bergstrom reemerged with a different lineup that included vocalist Travis Bracht from Peace and Silence and guitarist Dudley Taft from Sweet Water.
-In 1998, they released Second Coming, which garnered much attention.
-In 2001, Taft quit the group and was replaced by guitarist Eric Snyder and two years later the group released a third album 13.
+By 1996 however, Nelson, Martin, and Jesse Holt departed from the band.
+Bacolas and Bergstrom reemerged with a different lineup that included vocalist Travis Bracht from Peace and Silence and guitarist Dudley Taft from Sweet Water.
+In 1998, they released Second Coming, which garnered mainstream attention.
+In 2001, Taft quit the group and was replaced by guitarist Eric Snyder.
+Two years later, the group released a third album, 13.